Subject name: Lorraine Jett

 She wasn't the only one to change, either.

-Her boss, Mr. Richard Hearst had stopped pointing out crimes for her to take care of, and his son, Arnold, had become a teenager and lost interest in Plastic Man comics that usually helped Lora in a few missions.
+Her boss, Mr. Richard Hearst had stopped pointing out crimes for her to take care of, and his son, Aaron, had become a teenager and lost interest in Plastic Man comics that usually helped Lora in a few missions.
 Even her own sidekick, Meredith, had stopped thinking about fighting crime, and had grown to be more like an adopted sister to Lora than a sidekick.

 Lora herself thought that crime could take care of itself, like the illegal drug issue.
 The police would do a better job than she ever did, because after all, Centropolis, California, wasn't much of a place for heroes.